-If you or your brand has a Knowledge Panel you're suddenly "somebody".
-It's a bit like a Wikipedia article for you or your company, but it doesn't need to be clicked on for searchers to see it.
+If you or your brand has a Knowledge Panel, you’re suddenly “somebody”.
+It’s a bit like a Wikipedia article for you or your company, but it doesn’t need to be clicked on for searchers to see it.
 And if you have one with the wrong information being displayed, how do you correct it?
-Well, here's how you get a Google Knowledge Panel.
+Well, here’s how you get a Google Knowledge Panel if someone has already claimed yours.
+Keep in mind this is only for when someone has mistakenly already gotten your panel.

 Two different types of Knowledge Panel

-There are basically two kinds of Google knowledge panels.
+There are two kinds of Google knowledge panels.

 - Local panels